 Coronavirus (COVID-19) advice for people with disability

-It is important we all take care to protect people with a disability from coronavirus.
+It is important we all take care to protect people with disability from coronavirus.

 Why people with disability are at risk

-Many people with disability rely on support and assistance from family members, carers and support workers.
+Physical distancing can also be difficult or impossible for some people with disability.
+This includes those who rely on support and assistance from family members, carers and support workers.

 - good hygiene